 Click on the photo gallery to see the specific causes of your ball of the foot pain!

 - If your Feet Feel Like Socks are Bunched Up, but they are not, keep reading!

 - This is very similar to what most people say about a condition known as Morton’s Neuralgia or Neuroma, which usually occurs at the base of the 3rd and 4th toes.

 - This is an extremely well-documented and reported condition that results when the nerves that run between the joints at the base of your toes become irritated for one of many reasons.

-Feet feel like socks are bunched or scrunched up?
+Do your feet feel like the socks are bunched or scrunched up?

 - This type of feeling especially when combined with sharp, shooting or is most commonly Morton neuroma.